 The Vermont Standard is Windsor County’s largest and Vermont’s oldest weekly newspaper.
-It is the hometown newspaper of Vermont’s Representative to Congress, Peter Welch of Hartland.
+It is the hometown newspaper of Vermont’s Representative to Congress, Peter Welch.
 The Standard serves the towns of Barnard, Bridgewater, Hartland, Killington, Plymouth, Pomfret, Reading, Quechee, West Windsor and Woodstock.
 The weekly estimated readership is 12,000, and the paper is read throughout the United States by former residents and those interested in the central Vermont region.

 Founded in 1853, the Vermont Standard was originally conceived as The Vermont Temperance Standard, an anti-alcohol publication.
 It quickly transitioned into the paper of record for the Woodstock region, outperforming and outliving 13 other publications that existed during the latter half of the 19th century.

 As the paper was originally located under the local funeral parlor, presses were regularly interrupted out of reverence for the ceremony going on above.
-In 1969, the newspaper relocated outside of the village in West Woodstock until the late August 2011 flood when the paper relocated to Lincoln Corner, west of Woodstock Village on US Route 4.
+In 1969, the newspaper relocated outside of the village in West Woodstock until the late August 2011 flood when the paper relocated to Lincoln Corners, west of Woodstock Village on US Route 4.

 While many papers across the country are struggling to maintain a 25 percent advertising to news ratio, the Standard seldom has an advertising ratio percentage below 50 percent.